 Organic waste - such as food waste, wood and timber, green waste, biosolids, and organics in general waste bins - is a high priority issue for governments, industry, and the community.
 Disposal of organic waste in landfill is a significant problem because:

-- it costs households thousands of dollars each year.
+it costs households thousands of dollars each year in food waste.